-Nicki Andrea Shows Off incredible And Curvy Figure In White See-Through Dress
+Nicki Andrea Shows Off Incredible And Curvy Figure In White See-Through Dress

 PSA friends, do not ask me to go out because I will say no. Unless it’s yo birthday, you’re getting married, or only in town for one night – we not linkin!!
 Summer is around the corner and I am retiring my tequila drinking ways for protein shakes and alkaline water – period Top from @superdown @revolve

 Earlier this week, The Inquisitr shared that Andrea stunned in another sultry photo.
-In the image, Andrea explained to fans that she’s a homebody at heart and there’s pretty much no way to get her to leave the house unless it’s someone’s birthday or someone is getting married.
+In the image, Andrea explained to fans that she’s a homebody at heart, and there’s pretty much no way to get her to leave the house unless it’s someone’s birthday or someone is getting married.
 In the laid-back, at-home look, the body positivity model shows off her flawless figure to fans in a tiny red tank top that reads “superdown” as well as a pair of bikini bottoms with stringed sides and a tiny white strip of cloth that barely covers her.
-Much like the more recent photo, this one earned the bombshell over 15,000 likes as well as 200 plus comments and some are still trickling in.
+Much like the more recent photo, this one earned the bombshell over 15,000 likes as well as 200-plus comments and some are still trickling in.